 Considering a Rhinoplasty in Pittsburgh?

-Rhinoplasty is a cosmetic operation that changes the external appearance of the nose by changing the contour and position of the cartilages and bones inside.
-The techniques that accomplish these changes are both old and young — they have evolved as plastic surgeons have altered them over the years.
+Rhinoplasty, which is more commonly known as a nose job, is a cosmetic operation that changes the external appearance of the nose by changing the contour and position of the cartilages and bones inside.
+It can be performed as a purely cosmetic procedure or it can be reconstructive and used to correct a problem.
+The techniques that accomplish these changes are both old and new — they have evolved as plastic surgeons have altered them over the years.
 For those hoping to alter the way their nose looks to make it more aesthetically pleasing, Dr. Cherup is a rhinoplasty specialist in Pittsburgh, PA who can help.

 Who Should Consider a Rhinoplasty?

-Most patients seek a plastic surgical rhinoplasty consultation because they feel their nose is out of concert with their other facial features — for example, it is too wide, too long, has a large hump, or the tip is too boxy.
-The shape, size, width, curvature and contour of the nose determines how the other features of the face are viewed as a congruent whole.
+Most patients seek a rhinoplasty consultation because they feel their nose is out of proportion with their facial features — for example, it is too wide, too long, has a large hump, or the tip is too boxy.
+The shape, size, width, curvature, and contour of the nose determine how the other features of the face are viewed as a congruent whole.
 Thus it is no surprise that surgery to change the features of the nose, called a Rhinoplasty, is the third most popular plastic surgery procedure and the most common facial plastic surgery procedure.

 Patients often complain about decreased airflow and septal deviation when seeking rhinoplasty.
 These airway flow problems can be addressed with functional nasal surgery — such as a septoplasty, turbinate trimming, and spreader grafts.
 These operations can possibly be reimbursed by your insurance after they are pre-authorized.
 Rhinoplasty surgery to improve the appearance of your nose cannot be billed to an insurance company.